I have a rule: If discussing something via email is going to take paragraphs and paragraphs, I pick up the phone instead.

 PODCAST PICK: RIP robocalls, no more nudes, FTC vs. fake reviews

 Listen for the latest tech news in just 30 minutes.
-Liars swear a product works, then it breaks when you use it.
+Liars swear a product works, but then it breaks when you use it.
 No refunds!
 The FTC will make your life easier by fining businesses that trick you like this.
 Plus, passwords are dead in the water, and a new online dating trend will save you from the terror of random nudes.
 And the reason you aren’t getting those pesky car warranty robocalls anymore.

 Listen to the podcast here or wherever you get your podcasts.
 Just search for my last name, “Komando.”